How To Write A Motivation Letter

 Research about the University and the Course You're Applying For

-You can consider the following factors while researching the university and program you are applying for:
+You can consider the following factors while researching the university and program you are applying to:

 • The university's mission and values